wnfs-wg/spec/spec/private-wnfs.md

 The externalized content's `key` MUST be regenerated randomly whenever the file content changes.
 If the content stays the same across metadata changes, the snapshot key MAY remain the same across those revisions

-NB: Label namefilters MUST be computed as described in the algorithm for [sharded file content access](#44-sharded-file-content-access).
+NB: Label `NameAccumulator`s MUST be computed as described in the algorithm for [sharded file content access](#44-sharded-file-content-access).

 Entries in the private forest corresponding to externalized content blocks MUST have exactly one CID as their multivalue.
 This CID MUST refer to a ciphertext with exactly `28 + blockSize` bytes, except for the last block with index `blockCount - 1`.
 The first 12 bytes of the block MUST be an initialization vector, and the rest MUST be the ciphertext including the AES-GCM authentication tag.